NietoDeveloper/MySQL_DataBase/SECURITY.md

-  **Read this carefully: this is weaker than Postres RLS.** A session variable is connection-scoped, not transaction-scoped like Postgres' `SET LOCAL`, so a pooled connection that forgets to reset the variable between requests can leak context across users.
-If you use a connection pool, reset (`SET @app_current_user_id = NULL;`) or re-assert it on every checkout, and treat this as a second layer — `app_rw` — `UPDATE` and `DELETE` are simply never granted to any
+  **Read this carefully: this is weaker than Postres RLS.** A session variable is connection-scoped, not transaction-scoped like Postgres' `SET LOCAL`, so a pooled connection that forgets to reset the variable between requests, and treat this as a second layer — `app_rw` — `UPDATE` and `DELETE` are simply never granted to any